 Along with the habits and triggers that are created from pornography exposure, research suggests other negative effects also carry over.
 The Associate for Pediatrics conducted a study on these effects and found distinct results of children viewing pornography.

 Male subjects in particular tended to objectify women, or view them as more object than individual, an attitude linked to current rape theories.
 Pornography portrays women (and men) as enjoying degrading and/or violent sexual encounters which can influence young men to believe women might enjoy being raped–or that they would welcome it.
 Naturally this could create laissez faire attitude about rape in general, that it is not a big deal.
 Worst case scenario, pornography cultivates a culture of men who do not take rape seriously.
 These views will often be associated with an interest in more extreme forms of pornography–often more violent.
 It has been shown that the more pornography is consumed, the more the viewer will begin to desire “novel” forms of pornography.
-A casual attitude toward sexual violence against women is directly related to pornography consumption.
+A casual attitude toward sexual violence against women is directly related to pornography consumption, and people who habe trouble quitting porn.

 For children in general, there is a strong indication that the exposure to pornography results in a hyper-sexual view of the world.
 The subjects tended to have a high rate of devaluing marriage; they are twice as likely to believe that marriage is unimportant.
 One reason researchers give is that children see their parents with multiple sexual partners both in and out of a marriage.
 Thus they are open to multiple sexual partners before marriage as well as infidelity in a committed relationship.
 And why would this come as a surprise?
 Pornography commercializes and devalues the role of sex in our culture.
 When you adopt the view that pornography is normal and acceptable, to have sex with whomever you want, whenever you want, then the ideals of long, extensive, relationships with a single partner are valued less highly.